newrelic/newrelic-java-agent-ansible-role/README.md

 The path to the java.policy file includes a directory that reflects the current Java version for WebSphere 9.x.
 This is required if `was_java_security_update` is true and `was_version` is 9.x.
 Example value: `8.0`

 #### <a name='wsadmin_primary'></a>`wsadmin_primary`
-**Required**
+**Optional** - **Default:** `false`

 A boolean value indicating if this is the primary application server in the cluster.
 The cluster configuration node sync and ripple start will be triggered from this host.
-The default value is false and this variable needs to be set on one application server per cluster.
+A single application server / JVM per cluster should include wsadmin_primary: true.
+This prevents duplicate node syncs and cluster ripple starts. **The node sync and ripple start will not occur if an application server / JVM is not set as wsadmin_primary.**

 #### <a name='wsadmin_auth'></a>`wsadmin_auth`
-**Required**
+**Optional** - **Default:** `false`

 A boolean value indicating if authentication is required when executing wsadmin scripts.
-The default value is false.
-Set to true and define the five optional wsadmin variables if authentication is not predefined in soap.properties or wsadmin.properties for the WebSphere profile.
+Set to true and define `wsadmin_conntype`, `wsadmin_host`, `wsadmin_port`, `wsadmin_user`, and `wsadmin_password` if authentication is not predefined in soap.properties or wsadmin.properties for the WebSphere profile.

 #### <a name='wsadmin_conntype'></a>`wsadmin_conntype`
-**Optional**
+**Optional** - **Default:** `SOAP`

 The connection type used by wsadmin.sh.
-Required if `wsadmin_auth` is true.
-The default value is `SOAP`.
-Other options include `RMI`, `JSR160RMI`, and `IPC`.
+Options include `SOAP`, `RMI`, `JSR160RMI`, and `IPC`.

 #### <a name='wsadmin_host'></a>`wsadmin_host`
 **Optional**

-The host to connect to when executing wsadmin.sh.
-Required if `wsadmin_auth` is true.
-This should be the domain manager management host in a clustered environment.
+The host to connect to when executing wsadmin.sh. **Required if `wsadmin_auth` is true.** This should be the domain manager management host in a clustered environment.

 #### <a name='wsadmin_port'></a>`wsadmin_port`
 **Optional**

-The port to connect to when executing wsadmin.sh.
-Reqired if `wsadmin_auth` is true.
-This should be the domain manager management port in a clustered environment.
+The port to connect to when executing wsadmin.sh. **Reqired if `wsadmin_auth` is true.** This should be the domain manager management port in a clustered environment.

 #### <a name='wsadmin_user'></a>`wsadmin_user`
 **Optional**

-The user to use when executing wsadmin.sh.
-Required if `wsadmin_auth` is true.
+The user to use when executing wsadmin.sh. **Required if `wsadmin_auth` is true.**

 #### <a name='wsadmin_password'></a>`wsadmin_password`
 **Optional**

-The password to use when executing wsadmin.sh.
-Required if `wsadmin_auth` is true.
-An Ansible vault encrypted value can be used.
+The password to use when executing wsadmin.sh. **Required if `wsadmin_auth` is true.** [Ansible vault can be used to encrypt this value.](https://docs.ansible.com/ansible/latest/user_guide/vault.html)

 ## <a name='Exampleusage'></a>Example usage